CHERRY BLOSSOMS IN WASHINGTON DC

 A) Tidal Basin

-Tidal Basin is a D.C. is a partial artificial water reservoir between the Potomac River and the Washington channel and serves as the hub for the National Cherry blossom festival every year since it comes to life with the rows of cherry blossom trees blooming in early spring, which is one of the most beautiful natural spectacles to behold.
+Tidal Basin is a D.C. is a partial artificial water reservoir between the Potomac River and the Washington channel and serves as the hub for the National Cherry blossom festival every year since it comes to life with the rows of cherry blossom trees blooming in early spring, which is one of the most beautiful natural spectacles to behold and is as breathtaking as witnessing the Hanami in Spain.
 Since we had hauled our tushes all the way from California to see this grand specter, and also because the weather predicted rain for the very next day (Thanks a ton D.C. for nothing), we made a mad dash towards the basin the minute we landed to get a view of the delicate blossoms.
 As luck would have had it, full bloom (designated as the time when at least 70% of the trees are in bloom) had already happened a week ago, and thus only a few trees welcomed us with their blooms.
 Being the sturdy Californians that we are, we made the most of it by me going dizzy running around them like kids in a Candy store and both of us going shutter crazy.
 The whites and the pinks were a sight to behold.
 I staunchly believe that I live on the best coast, but this heavenly sight made me a wee bit jealous of east coasters.
 Do keep an eye out for the predictions (a very arduous task indeed) which tend to get more accurate as the weather patterns become more definitive as spring approaches at this Cherry Blossom Watch website and National Cherry Blossom Festival Bloom watch here and plan accordingly.
 Irrespective of the pollen and crazy tourists with their selfie sticks, the jaw dropping beauty of nature, i.e. the blooms all around, will transport you to a state of nirvana and happiness like no other (clue: see me smiling ear to ear after a 51/2 hr flight).
 We visited the tidal basin twice, and the blossoms were just as spectacular in broad daylight as they were in the golden hour of dusk.

 Commonly referred to simply as “the mall”, this extended patch of green encompassing the tidal basin (where you go to see the cherry blossoms) at one end, is the heart of DC with all the presidential memorials/monuments, war memorials and many of the Smithsonian museums located in this region.
 Obviously, tourists flock to this area to see the cherry blossoms and your best bet would be to just put those stubs to good use and keep on walking.
-We started off with the Lincoln Memorial and made our way up to the Jefferson Memorial, with stops in between for the Washington Monument, Korean War veterans memorial, Martin Luther King Jr. Memorial, Franklin Delano Roosevelt Memorial and finally the Jefferson Memorial.
+We started off with the Lincoln Memorial and made our way up to the Jefferson Memorial, with stops in between for the Washington Monument, WWII memorial (one of the many sites to commemorate the anniversary of D-day) Korean War veterans memorial, Martin Luther King Jr. Memorial, Franklin Delano Roosevelt Memorial and finally the Jefferson Memorial.
 My personal favorite remains the FDR memorial because of the statue of Fala, FDR’s pooch and loyal friend.
 All these memorials featured the powerful words, quotes and excerpts from the speeches of these visionaries and presidents, words and ideas which helped shape and lead the nation, words that were inspiring, evocative and extremely thought provoking.
 I humbly request you to read the inscriptions on the memorial walls if you get a chance, even if that costs you a few selfies.
 As commoners, we often forget the ideas and vision that shaped the country whose fruits of success we enjoy, we forget the endless toils and tribulations the founding fathers had to go through to get us to this point and a slice of their revolutionary ideas, now permanently carved out on the memorials, can be quite a revelation as it informs us about the past and how far we have progressed as a nation.

 Despite the blooming cherry blossoms, D.C. missed the memo that it is spring completely and so we were greeted with foul weather from almost immediately after we set foot.
 But all that torrential rain and even more rain mixed with snow (WTH, D.C.) could not deter us from doing our usual round of exploring and seeing our share of cherry blossoms.
 With the sun finally coming out of behind the gloom and doom of the grey clouds, we decided to head off to the National Arboretum in the hope of seeing some more cherry blossoms beyond the tidal basin as well as the famous bonsai garden.
 Alas, there too our hopes got cruelly dashed when the lady at the visitor center informed us that the cherry blossoms were all gone thanks to the hurricane from the previous week, that had washed the delicate blossoms away.
 We spent some time at the bonsai garden with rows and rows of miniature marvels greeting us as well as the ikebana (Japanese flower arrangement) exhibit and then stopped for some time to marvel the Capitol Columns looming over the landscape.
 The Arboretum is vast and just the right place if you love flora of all kinds.
 We had to cut our visit short due to the looming dark clouds and impending rain and thus made our way to seek refuge in the museums.